ThKrypt/QualCoder/2-Files,-Cases,-Attributes,-Survey-import.md

 ![Manage cases dialog](https://qualcoder.files.wordpress.com/2019/01/cases.png?w=990)

+A table lists the cases.
+On the right had side the text of a case is displayed.
+Case memos and attributes are shown here.
+The number of files associated with a case is shown.
+Click on the files cell in the table to add or changes files associated with a case.
+This displays the case file manager dialog, described below.

 Cases are useful for seeing text and imaged linked to particular cases and for assigning attributes such as age and gender to interview participants.
 You can add a memo of notes to each case and rename a case by double-clicking on a case name.

 Practical example: Add the three students (or cases) here by clicking the Add case button.
 Call each student: ID1, ID2 and ID3.

 Now, add each student’s file to each student.
 Click on a case, say ID1, then click the Add file to case button.
 Select the ID1.docx file.
 Add the ID2.odt file to ID2 and add the miguel-henriques.jpg to ID3.

+Now, add each student’s file to each student.
+Click on the cell in the Files column for case ID 1 for example.
+This opens the _case file manager dialog_.

-Use the Open file to view and assign text to case button and open file ID1.docx and select case ID1.
-You will see the text will be underlined in red which indicates this text is associated with this case.
+In the _case file manager_, click on a case, say ID3, then click  Add selected files to case button.
+Select one or more files in the files list.
+Add the file(s) to the case.
+For  example add the miguel-henriques.jpg to ID3.
+You can remove files and view the files associated with the case.
+You will see file text will be underlined in red which indicates this text is associated with this case.

 Now open the transcript.txt file.
 Notice the transcript begins with a student id inside square brackets [ ].